Fidget-Spinner/cpython_optimization_notes/3.11/faster_cpython/pep_659/opcodes.md

 ```

 (To learn more about `__get__`, read up on the descriptor protocol).
 The point is
-that a temporary object called a “bound method” is eventually created just to
+that a temporary object called a "bound method" is eventually created just to
 get our behavior above.
 A bound method is nothing more than a wrapper object to
 pass `self` as the first argument to a callable being wrapped [1].